CarlsJr4/waker/README.md

 ## Waker - A time management app designed for early birds

 Waker is a to-do list app with additional functionalities.
-The goal of the project was to facilitate morning routine planning by providing a UI build to handle rapid schedule changes.
+The goal of the project was to facilitate morning routine planning by providing a UI built to handle rapid schedule changes.
+Easily create tasks, delete and edit their time lengths, and drag and drop to sort them into your schedule as you see fit.

 ## Features:
 - Create tasks to populate your task pool